Co-Insurance and Co-Payment-Choosing the Best Option

 Co-insurance refers to a portion of medical expenses that you, as the insured, are responsible for paying for.
 This is represented in percentages.
 Co-insurance policies typically offer three different levels of coverage.
 The first is 70/30.
 If you have one of these policies you will be responsible for paying for 30% of the costs and the insurance company will cover the other 70%.
 There are also 80/20 and 90/10 policies available.

 Your co-insurance does not kick in until your deductible is met.
 Until you have met your deductible you are responsible for 100% of costs.
-You are also responsible for 100% of costs for services you receive that are not covered by your policy.
+You are also responsible for 100% of the costs for the services you receive that are not covered by your policy.
 This typically includes things like chiropractic visits or acupuncture.
 To demonstrate how much you may end up paying, consider these scenarios.
-To start, let’s say your policy has a $2,000 deductible, you have 80/20 co-insurance, and you receive a hospital bill for $1,800.
+To start, let’s say your policy has a $2,000 deductible, you have 80/20 coinsurance, and you receive a hospital bill for $1,800.

 - Scenario 1: You receive your $1,800 bill.
 You have not met your $2,000 deductible.
 In this case, you will be responsible for the entire $1,800.